anvi-display-contigs-stats

 • The bars in the top graph represent every integer N and L statistic from 1 to 100.
 The y-axis is the respective N length and the x-axis is the percentage of the total dataset looked at (the exact L and N values can be seen by hovering over each bar).
 In other words, if you had sorted your contigs by length (from longest to shortest), and walked through each one, every time you had seen another 1 percent of your total dataset, you would add a bar to the graph showing the number of contigs that you had seen (the L statistic) and the length of the one you were looking at at the moment (the N statistic).

 • The lower part of the graph tells you about which HMM hits your contigs database has.
 Each column is a gene in a specific hmm-source, and the graph tells you how many hits each gene has in your data.
 (Hover your mouse over the graph to see the specifics of each gene.)
 The sidebar shows you how many of the genes in this graph were seen exactly that many times.
-For example, in the graph above, for the Bacteria_71 hmm-source, a lot of genes were detected 9-11 times, so those bars are longer.
-This helps you estimate about how many of these genomes there are in your contigs database (so here, there is likely around 9-11 bacteria genomes in this contigs database).
-See the section about predicting number of genomes for more details.
+The distribution of SCGs offers an estimate about the number of genomes that are present in this sample that made it all the way to the end of the assembly.
+Based on this information, and given the data shown in the figure above, one should expect to recover around 1,500 bacterial genomes, 30 archaeal genomes, and no eukaryotic genome from the assembly of sample A. See the section about predicting number of genomes for more details.

-Below the graphs are the contigs stats which are displayed in the following order:
+Below the graphs are the contigs stats, reported in this order:

 How do we predict the number of genomes?